 Stress Testing Your Financial Plan

-In the current environment of COVID-19, oil prices plunging, and other uncertainties, it is understandable if you are questioning the stability of your financial plan, provided that you have one.
+In the current environment of COVID-19, it is understandable if you are questioning the stability of your financial plan, provided that you have one.
 Reviewing your life circumstances is appropriate in good and bad times, and employing a Financial Stress Test should be a part of your overall approach.
 This valuable tool is frequently employed by the ultra-wealthy, however, you don’t have to have a net worth of hundreds of millions to benefit from it.

 The goal of a Financial Stress Test is to: